hellafolk/hellafolk.github.io/final_project.md

 ### **Preliminary Data**

-- In early 2025, I measured high-frequency atmospheric CO₂ with a Picarro analyzer onboard the ro-ro ship **M/V *Tysla*** during its transit across the equatorial Pacific.
+- In early 2025, I measured high-frequency atmospheric CO₂ with a Picarro analyzer onboard the ro-ro ship **M/V *Tysla*** during its transit across the equatorial Pacific. (see picarro reliability for atmopsheric measurements at refernce 5)

 - To compare these 2025 observations with **2024 atmospheric CO₂ products** (NOAA MBL and CarbonTracker PBL CO₂), I estimated what the shipboard CO₂ values *would have been* in 2024.